Tulsidas: Last compositions

 The Vinaypatrika is considered as the last compositions of Tulsidas, believed to be written when Kali Yuga started troubling him.
 In this work of 279 stanzas, he beseeches Rama to give him Bhakti ("devotion"), and to accept his petition.
 Tulsidas attests in the last stanza of Vinaypatrika that Rama himself signed the manuscript of the work.
-The 45th stanza of the Vinaypatrika is sung as the evening Aarti by many Hindus.
+The 45th stanza of the Vinaypatrika is sung as the evening arti by many Hindus.

 Death

-Tulsidas died at the age of 91 on 31 July 1623 (Shravan month of the year Vikram 1680) in Assi Ghat on the bank of the river Ganga.
-Like the year of his birth, traditional accounts and biographers do not agree on the exact date of his death.
+Tulsidas died at the age of 111 on 30 July 1623 (Shravan month of the year Vikram 1680) in Assi Ghat on the bank of the river Ganga.
+Traditional accounts and biographers do not agree on the exact date of his death.